 It is also important to remember: you can always lower a higher hairline up the road, but it’s very difficult to raise a lower hairline.
 If a patient receives a higher hairline now and their hair loss permanently stabilizes, the hairline can be easily lowered with additional transplants.
 But if the hairline is created too low to begin with and the patient wants or needs to reverse it, the process is difficult and not always successful.

 But, usually the best course is to create an “age-appropriate” hairline from the get-go.
 This describes a natural approach which re-frames a patient’s face and creates appropriate proportions, and will continue to “age well;” a hairline that looks as good at 25 as it will at 65.
+Contact an experienced hair transplant doctor to book a consultation.
+It is there that you will work out a plan that will work specifically for you.
+There is no “one size fits all” in the hair transplant world.

 Here are some examples of this approach: